REALTORS® and Radon: Protecting Buyers and Sellers

 - First, educate yourself about radon.
 There are many good sources such as Health Canada and Take Action on Radon.
 BCFSA provides guidance to help discuss the importance of radon with clients: Radon Checklist for Sellers’ Agents, for Buyers’ Agents, and for Rental Property Managers.

 - BCREA has created a FAQ document on Radon with the support of Dr. Noah Quastel from the BC Lung Foundation.
 The document addresses common questions and provides external resources on the topic here.

 - Enroll in the updated BCREA Radon for REALTORS® Course, to deepen your understanding of radon and how it relates to the real estate transaction.
-If you sign up between November 14 and 25, 2022 you'll automatically enter the giveaway of one of five radon testing kits!
-Winners will be announced on November 28, 2022.
+If you sign up between November 1 - 30, 2023 you'll automatically enter the giveaway of one of five radon testing kits!
+Winners will be announced on December 7, 2023.

 - Educating yourself about radon also means understanding the radon levels in the region where you do business.
-The BC Radon Map is an interactive map that displays radon levels that have been detected in homes across BC.
+The BC Radon Map is an interactive map that compiles readings from homes across BC.

 - Follow BC Lung Foundation's radon related projects.